cretch/ktgndoc/jellyfin.md

 title: Jellyfin
 description:
 published: true
-date: 2024-04-25T19:04:15.832Z
+date: 2024-04-27T09:00:44.661Z
 tags:
 editor: markdown
 dateCreated: 2024-04-14T15:04:33.113Z
 ---

 # Jellyfin
-Jellyfin is a mediacenetr, that you can access after you're received credentials from me (shared with [Jellyseerr](/jellyseerr) ).
+Jellyfin is a mediacenter, that you can access after you're received credentials from me (shared with [Jellyseerr](/jellyseerr) ).

 It's available through various means
 - On the web, by clicking [on this link](https://jellyfin.ktgn.net)